Imreec/Lab7_TicTacToe/README.md

 * Imree Cohen 312359284
 * Eyal Shtienmetz 314884834

+## Submission Folder
+inside the submission folder you can find the requested jar files :)

 ## Execution Proof
 Here are pictures of the game running on two different computers: